 How do I access speech-language services for my child?

-If your child is home-schooled, he/she may be eligible for speech-language services through the Nova Scotia Hearing and Speech Centres (NSHSC).
-Please contact 902-492-8257 to make a referral to the Speech-Language Pathologist providing services to home schooled children at NSHSC.
-Alternatively, you can contact any Nova Scotia Hearing and Speech Centre in your community and ask that a referral be forwarded to the Home School Service Speech-Language Pathologist on your behalf.
+A homeschooled child may be eligible for speech-language services through the Nova Scotia Hearing and Speech Centres (NSHSC).
+Contact 902-492-8257 to make a referral to the Speech-Language Pathologist providing services to home schooled children at NSHSC.
+Any Nova Scotia Hearing and Speech Centre can forward a referralto the Home School Service Speech-Language Pathologist on your behalf.

 Where do I find information on Childhood Immunization and Public Health Services Offices?